-Where possible BGC will initiate the action and alerts in this policy to make players aware of the dangers of extreme weather.
+Where possible BGC will initiate the action in this policy to make players aware of the dangers of extreme weather.

 Any player in a group can chose to stop play and seek shelter if they believe an extreme situation exists or is imminent in accordance with rule 5.7a – When Players May or Must Stop Play.